camya/filament-title-with-slug/README.md

 It is important to add a `urlVisitLinkRoute` closure to create a correct visit link.
 Also, you need to set the name of the Eloquent model field for the subdomain using `slugField`.

+Please also read the ["urlVisitLinkRoute with named route"](#visit-link---use-router-to-generate-url-with-route) documentation.

 ```php
 \Camya\Filament\Forms\Components\TitleWithSlugInput::make(